gujo/ansible-aws-ubuntu-bootstrap/README.md

 For a 'real' server that is part of a bigger system and not just a standalone machine a couple more measures should be taken.
 For example:
+* SSH should only be open on a separate VPN-protected admin-network
 * Ship all logs to a separate server
 * Use SELinux or Apparmor
 * ...